-President Carter appoints Steven Garfinkel as ISOO's second Director, who served in the position until his retirement in January 2002.
+President Carter appointed Steven Garfinkel as ISOO's second Director, who served in the position until his retirement in January 2002.

-On May 2, 2002, President Bush appoints J. William Leonard as ISOO's third Director, who served in the position until his retirement in January 2008.
+On May 2, 2002, President Bush appointed J. William Leonard as ISOO's third Director, who served in the position until his retirement in January 2008.

-On April 14, 2008, President Bush appoints William J. Bosanko as ISOO's fourth Director, who served in the position until March 26, 2011.
+On April 14, 2008, President Bush appointed William J. Bosanko as ISOO's fourth Director, who served in the position until March 26, 2011.

-July 20, 2011, President Obama appoints John P. Fitzpatrick as ISOO's fifth Director, the appointment became effective August 1, 2011.
+On July 20, 2011, President Obama appointed John P. Fitzpatrick as ISOO's fifth Director,who served in the position until January 8, 2016.